Southchurch Road, Southend-on-Sea, Essex SS1

 The freehold site was given in 1909 by Mr Alfred Tolhurst of Northfleet in Kent, and a temporary church built (architects Burles & Harris).
 The foundation stone for the permanent church (designed by the local architect Bertram R. Parkes) was laid on 25 August 1909 and the church was opened by Archbishop Bourne on 8 February 1910.
 The cost was £2,000.
 A presbytery and parish hall were built at about the same time, from designs by Burles & Harris.
 The church was consecrated on 13 September 1955.

-Internally the church has a western organ gallery, now glazed beneath to form a vestibule.
+Internally, the church has a western organ gallery, now glazed beneath to form a vestibule.
 The gallery is supported on octagonal columns with four-centred arches.
 The nave and aisle walls are plastered and painted.
 The nave arcades are of three bays of brick round-headed arches on octagonal columns with scalloped capitals.
 Above the nave is an open timber roof with arch braces to the collars brought down onto wall posts.
 The aisles have lean-to roofs with purlins, struts and collars beneath the boarded ceiling.
-None of the windows have any internal moulding and most are clear glazed with quarries.
+None of the windows have any internal moulding and most are clear glazed with quarries (one Baptism window in the south aisle is signed Goddard & Gibbs).
 The tall chancel arch is semicircular and rests on octagonal responds with scalloped capitals.
 The sanctuary is apsidal with an open timber roof.
-The windows set high in the wall have stained glass.
-The sanctuary has clearly been re-ordered.
-The triple-arched stone reredos on the east wall is doubtless original but the nave altar and other fittings appear to be modern.
+The windows set high in the wall have stained glass with scenes from the life of Christ, possibly by Paul Woodroffe (stylistic attribution).
+The sanctuary has been reordered; the triple-arched stone reredos on the east wall is doubtless original but the nave altar and other furnishings are more recent.

 Architect: B. R. Parkes